top of page

 Lipid Nanoparticle-Mediated Delivery in Genome Editing: Advances, Applications, and Future Directions

-The application of lipid nanoparticles (LNPs) in gene editing represents a transformative advancement in precision medicine.
-By enabling efficient, targeted delivery of CRISPR-Cas9 components, LNPs have overcome critical barriers associated with viral vectors, such as immunogenicity and payload limitations.
+In cases like this, LNPs have proven a transformative advancement in precision medicine, specifically gene editing.
+By enabling efficient, targeted delivery of CRISPR-Cas9 components, LNPs have overcome critical barriers associated with traditional viral vectors, such as immunogenicity and payload limitations.
 Recent clinical trials demonstrate that LNP-based therapies achieve >90% reduction in disease-causing proteins like transthyretin (TTR) with minimal adverse effects[1].
-Innovations in LNP formulations, including ionizable lipids and PEGylated surfaces, enhance tissue specificity and editing efficiency, while advancements in ribonucleoprotein (RNP) delivery reduce off-target risks[4].
+Innovations in LNP formulations, including ionizable lipids and PEGylated surfaces, enhance tissue specificity and editing efficiency, while advancements in ribonucleoprotein (RNP) delivery reduce off-target risks[2].
 This report explores the structural and functional intricacies of LNPs, their mechanistic advantages, clinical successes, and emerging technologies that promise to expand their therapeutic reach beyond hepatic targets.

 1. Structural Overview of Lipid Nanoparticles